 In March 2016, FOUR PAWS signed a declaration of intent with the Albanian Ministry of Environment.
 The goal was to find a permanent solution in line with animal welfare standards of the many Albanian bears living in captivity in catastrophic conditions.

-Our plans in Albania
+Work in Albania continues

 FOUR PAWS becomes official member of the newly established National Wildlife Council in Albania.
 The role of this council, comprising members of several national institutions and authorities as well as NGOs, is to act as consultative body for the Ministry of Tourism and Environment in Albania for wildlife management & conservation topics.
 In frame of its membership, FOUR PAWS will continue to push for better animal welfare in Albania and also advocate for legal improvements concerning the wildlife protection and conservation.